-Some of the best ways to spend breaks are on a walk around your neighbourhood, calling a friend, or even taking a quick power nap.
+Some of the best ways to spend breaks are to walk around your neighbourhood, call a friend, or even take a quick power nap.
 If you really want to remind yourself to take breaks, consider using the Pomodoro Method, in which you work for 25 minutes and then take a 5-minute break, then start over!

 3. Give Yourself Set Working Hours